Gizzard

-The gizzard, also referred to as the ventriculus, gastric mill, and gigerium, is an organ found in the digestive tract of some animals, including archosaurs (birds, crocodiles, alligators, pterosaurs, dinosaurs), earthworms, some gastropods, some fish, and some crustaceans.
+The gizzard, also referred to as the ventriculus, gastric mill, and gigerium, is an organ found in the digestive tract of some animals, including archosaurs (birds and other dinosaurs, crocodiles, alligators, pterosaurs), earthworms, some gastropods, some fish, and some crustaceans.
 This specialized stomach constructed of thick muscular walls is used for grinding up food, often aided by particles of stone or grit.
 In certain insects and molluscs, the gizzard features chitinous plates or teeth.

 Etymology

 The word gizzard comes from the Middle English giser, which derives from a similar word in Old French gésier, which itself evolved from the Latin gigeria, meaning giblets.

 Structure

 In birds

 Birds swallow food and store it in their crop if necessary.
 Then the food passes into their glandular stomach, also called the proventriculus, which is also sometimes referred to as the true stomach.
 This is the secretory part of the stomach.
 Then the food passes into the gizzard (also known as the muscular stomach or ventriculus).
 The gizzard can grind the food with previously swallowed grit and pass it back to the true stomach, and vice versa.
 In layman's terms, the gizzard 'chews' the food for the bird because it does not have teeth to chew food the way humans and other mammals do.

 By comparison, although in birds the stomach occurs in the digestive tract prior to the gizzard, in grasshoppers the gizzard occurs prior to the stomach, while in earthworms there is only a gizzard, and no stomach.